Leucothoe [Loo-KOH-thoh-ee] is a genus of broadleaf evergreen flowering plants belonging to the family Ericaceae along with Calluna vulgaris.

 Leucothoe Plant Uses

-It may be used as an under-planting for bigger shrubs or as a foundation plant.
+It may be used as a specimen plant, hedges under-planting for bigger shrubs, or as a foundation plant.

-The fantastic foliage of this plant looks wonderful with Checkerberry, Ling Heather, and Skimmia plants.
+The attractive foliage of this plant looks wonderful with Checkerberry, Ling Heather, and Skimmia plants.